Credit Points: 20

-This is a first trimester core unit out of a total of 12 units in the Master of Networking (MNet).
-This unit addresses the MNet course learning outcomes and complements other courses in a related field by developing students’ specialised knowledge in computer networks and applying critical skills in networking equipment such as routers, switches and servers.
+This is a core unit out of a total of 6 units in the Graduate Diploma of Networking (GDNet) and 12 units in Master of Networking (MNet) /MEng(Tel).
+This unit addresses the course learning outcomes and complements other courses in a related field by developing students’ specialised knowledge in computer networks and applying critical skills in networking equipment such as routers, switches and servers.
 For further course information refer to: http://www.mit.edu.au/study-with-us/programs/master-networking, http://www.mit.edu.au/study-with-us/programs/master-engineering-telecommunications, http://www.mit.edu.au/study-with-us/programs/graduate-diploma-networking.
+This unit is part of the AQF Level 8 (GDNet) and level 9 (MNet and MEng(Tel)) courses.

-This subject provides students with the knowledge and skills to specify, configure, and manage a medium sized network.
+This unit provides students with the knowledge and skills to specify, configure, and manage a medium sized network.
 The unit provides an overview of internetworking topologies and technologies.
-Following are the unit topics:

 - Overview of internetworking topologies and technologies